 Place chopped chocolate in a heat-proof bowl and melt in the microwave.
 Stir every 20 seconds to prevent seizing.
 Set aside.

 In a bowl whisk egg yolks, cornstarch, and cocoa to combine.
 In a heavy-bottomed saucepan bring milk over medium-high heat to a simmer.
 Cook for 2 minutes, stirring constantly.
 Stir about 1/2 cup of hot milk into the egg yolks to slowly warm it.
 Then pour warmed egg mixture slowly into the saucepan, whisking constantly.
 Cook until filling is thick, for about 2 minutes.
 Whisk continuously.
 Remove from heat and stir in melted chocolate until smooth and fully combined for about 1-2 minutes.

 In a large mixing bowl, using a handheld or stand mixer fitted with a whisk attachment, whisk egg whites and salt until soft peaks form.
 Add sugar and whisk until stiff peaks form for about 3 minutes.

-Stir about 1/4 cup of egg whites into the chocolate cream to lighten.
-Then gently fold remaining egg whites into the chocolate cream.
+Stir about 1/4 cup of egg whites into the chocolate custard to lighten.
+Then gently fold remaining egg whites into the chocolate custard.
 Spoon into prepared ramekins evenly.
 Bake for about 20 minutes or until chocolate soufflé has risen about 1 inch above the top of the ramekins.
 Open the door and let stand for about 5 minutes.
 Top with powdered sugar, cocoa, or melted chocolate, if desired.
 Serve immediately.

 - Use the best high-quality chocolate you can find.
 It will make this easy souffle recipe taste even better.